These days it’s pretty common to see two versions of a certain credit card. The “preferred” version and the “classic” version.

 That 40,000 points is redeemable for $400 cash back or $500 in airfare.
 Why $500?

-Finally, you don’t pay foreign transaction fees when you use the Chase Sapphire Preferred outside of the United States.
+Finally, you don’t pay foreign transaction fees when you use the Chase Sapphire Preferred outside of the United States, and the Preferred version has an embedded chip for global acceptance.

 The downside: You must pay a $95 annual fee with the Chase Sapphire Preferred, though it’s waived for the first year.